Articles

 Following the steps mentioned above will help to ensure that the vendor bid selection process is fair and transparent and that the Association is getting the best value for its investment.

-Bid specifications should be comprehensive and detailed, as it is the only way to ensure that all potential service contractors can provide the services the HOA requires.
+Bid specifications should be comprehensive and detailed, as it is the only way to ensure that all potential service contractors can provide the HOA-required services.
 By creating a thorough and accurate RFP, the HOA Board can make an informed decision and select the best provider for the job.

-Professionalism, accountability, and experience should be of the utmost importance when selecting any vendor.
-AAM has over 33 years of professional community management experience with seasoned and trained management professionals, which can help facilitate the bidding process.
+Professionalism, accountability, and experience should be paramount when selecting any vendor.
+AAM has over 33 years of professional community management experience with seasoned and trained management professionals, which can help facilitate bidding.
 If your HOA is looking for new management services from a reliable and tenured management company, consider AAM.